bobjflong/shelduck/readme.md

 shelduck is made up of a few concurrent components:

-* An [ngrok](https://ngrok.com/) client is used to forward a local service. shelduck expects ngrok in your path, and a fixed ngrok url (requires a paid account) with a configuration block like:
+* An [ngrok](https://ngrok.com/) client can be used to forward a local service (by setting `ENABLE_NGROK=true` in your Env). shelduck expects ngrok in your path, and a fixed ngrok url (requires a paid account) with a configuration block like:

 ```
 # ~/.ngrok2/ngrok.yml